Learning Paths are created using Markdown. You can use this section as a guide for how to format your content correctly.

-Use the quick links below to jump to the appropriate section for each type of formatting.
+Use the following quick links to jump to the section for each type of formatting.

-The most common Markdown syntax is in the table.
+The most common Markdown syntax is in the following table.

 ElementSyntax